 - Sailor 1911 Black Luster.
 Another gorgeous pen from Sailor in the matte-black color scheme.
 This one has a weighted metal section that balances the pen beautifully.
 (Purchase here)

-Note: As with the Custom 74 and the Custom Heritage 92, you can find lower prices on the Pro Gear Imperial Black, Black Luster, and Custom 823 by purchasing directly from Japan.
+Note: You can sometimes find lower prices on the Pro Gear Imperial Black, Black Luster, and Custom 823 by purchasing directly from Japan.
 However, given the higher price point of these products, I won't officially recommend that people do this unless they are willing to accept the risk.
 If at all possible, use a method of payment that offers buyer protection in the event of a problem.

 Best Pocket Pens and Pencils